Mentoring for Spiritual Development and Self-Mastery

 1 – One of the most important aspects of Mentoring is the “relationship” that’s developed between teacher and student.
 Choose someone who you feel a connection with, relate to, and can use as a “role model” in terms of personal style and way of being.

-2 – They should be a master at the “type” of spiritual path and practice you relate to most and are interested in pursuing as your means of self-development to higher forms of consciousness.
+2 – The teacher you choose should be a master at the “type” of spiritual path and practice you relate to most and are interested in pursuing as your means of self-development to higher forms of consciousness.

 3 – They should be credible in their field and the living demonstration of what they teach.

-4 – You should feel comfortable with their demeanor and style of communicating as well as the type of language they use.
+4 – You want to make sure you feel comfortable with their demeanor and style of communicating as well as the type of language they use.
 Thorough understanding is necessary for practical application of the Principles involved.